tc39/notes/es8/2017-03/mar-21.md

 BE: Ok, right.

 DH: To be clear, I'm not arguing for anything.
 (We shouldn't do that right now.)
 I'm just saying that we need to find clarity around this question.
-There are mismatches in different people’s heads here.
+There are mismatches in different people's heads here.

 BE: I want to frame this question.
 Part of this seems to hinge on an empirical question: "How much is required for web-compatibility?"